nirajniroula/mirror-way/README.md

 ## mirror way

 MIRROR WAY is a simple 'run on track' game, where the player should draw a tracking line remaining with in the track and with mirror effect.
+The project, somehow, is still in progress; there's still place for the things like polishing the UI and working out on collision detection and other minor logical stuffs to make the gameplay better.

 You can check it out here: